-We make one further remark, concerning the tolerance in Theorem \ref{IGMS}.
+We make one further remark, concerning the precision in Theorem \ref{IGMS}.

 \begin{remark} In some cases it is possible to relax the assumptions on $\tol$ in Theorem \ref{IGMS} at the expense of stronger assumptions on the $\Psi_i$ in Definition \ref{tol-scaffold}.
-For example, in \cite[Theorem 1.1]{elder:sharp-crit} we gave a freeness criterion, which agrees with Corollary \ref{vr-id}(i), for the valuation ring of a cyclic extension of degree $p^2$ in characteristic $p$ that admits a different sort of ``scaffold''.
-From the perspective of Definition \ref{tol-scaffold}, this was a Galois scaffold of tolerance $\tol=b_2-pb_1$.
-But this lower bound on $\tol$ was not used in the proof of the result.
-In fact, although the residue class $b_1\equiv b_2\bmod p^2$ satisfied by the ramification breaks could be any class mod $p^2$ that is relatively prime to $p$, the proof of the result required only that the ``scaffold'' have tolerance $\tol \geq 1$, whereas $\tol \geq 2p^2-1$ would be needed to guarantee that Theorem \ref{IGMS} is applicable for all possible values of the ramification breaks.
-This was possible because the ``scaffold'' in \cite{elder:sharp-crit} satisfied the additional relations $\Psi_1^p=\Psi_2$ and $\Psi_2^p=0$. \end{remark}
+For example, in \cite[Theorem 1.1]{elder:sharp-crit} we give a freeness criterion, which is equivalent to that in Theorem \ref{IGMS}(ii), for the valuation ring of a cyclic extension of degree $p^2$ in characteristic $p$ admitting a different sort of ``scaffold''.
+From the perspective of Definition \ref{tol-scaffold}, this is a Galois scaffold of precision $\tol=b_2-pb_1$, but this value is not used in the proof of the result.
+In fact, although the residue class $b_1\equiv b_2\pmod{p^2}$ satisfied by the ramification breaks could be any class mod $p^2$ relatively prime to $p$, the proof of the result requires only that the ``scaffold'' have precision $\tol \geq 1$.
+In contrast, we would need to assume that $\tol \geq 2p^2-1$ to guarantee that Theorem \ref{IGMS} applies for all possible values of the ramification breaks.
+The result in \cite{elder:sharp-crit} depends on the fact that the ``scaffold'' there satisfies the additional relations $\Psi_1^p=\Psi_2$ and $\Psi_2^p=0$. \end{remark}

 The second of our main results, Theorem \ref{gencount}, adapts the techniques of \cite{desmit:2} (see in particular Theorem 4) to extract some further information from the numerical data $d(s)$ and $w(s)$.
 For $s$, $t \in \Spn$, we write $s \prec t$ if $s \preceq t$ and $s \neq t$.
 Let